1980 World Series: Game 3

-K.C. got back in the series with an extra inning victory in Game 3.
-George Brett, having returned from minor surgery after Game 2, began the scoring with a first-inning solo home run into the right-field stands off Philadelphia starter Dick Ruthven.
+K.C. got back in the series with an extra inning victory at home in Game 3 on Friday night.
+Having returned from minor surgery after Game 2, George Brett began the scoring with a first-inning solo home run into the right-field stands off Philadelphia starter Dick Ruthven.
 The Phillies loaded the bases in the second off the Royals' Rich Gale with one out on two singles and a walk, but only scored once on Lonnie Smith's groundout.
 In the fourth, K.C.'s Willie Aikens tripled with one out and scored on Hal McRae's single, but Mike Schmidt's home run in the fifth again tied the game and knocked Gale out of the game.
 Amos Otis gave the Royals a 3–2 lead in the seventh with a home run, but Pete Rose's RBI single with two on in the eighth off Renie Martin (who had relieved Gale) again tied the game.
 Ruthven pitched nine innings and was relieved in the tenth.
 The game headed into extra innings and in the bottom of the tenth, Willie Aikens drove in Willie Wilson with a single to left-center off Tug McGraw to give Kansas City a 4–3 win.